 2.6.2.4.5.3.
 Utilization history for emergency room services, inpatient services, community-based LTSS, and nursing facility services within the last eighteen (18) months; 2.6.2.4.5.4.
 Access to and utilization of primary and specialty care; 2.6.2.4.5.5.
 Medical and behavioral health history including all chronic conditions and history of exacerbations within the prior twelve (12) months; 2.6.2.4.5.6.
 Medications and medication management needs; 2.6.2.4.5.7.
 Mental health screening; 2.6.2.4.5.8.
 Cognitive functioning; 2.6.2.4.5.9.
 Alcohol, tobacco, and substance use; 2.6.2.4.5.10.
 Ability to perform ADLs and IADLs; 2.6.2.4.5.11.
 Fall risks, home safety evaluation, and Environmental Modifications needed; 2.6.2.4.5.12.
 Advance directives; 2.6.2.4.5.13.
 Cultural and linguistic preferences; 2.6.2.4.5.14.
 Evaluation of visual and hearing needs and preferences; 2.6.2.4.5.15.
 Caregiver resources and involvement; 2.6.2.4.5.16.
 Family, informal, and community support systems; 2.6.2.4.5.17.
 Nutritional status and availability of appropriate food based on the Enrollee's medical needs and preferences; 2.6.2.4.5.18.
 Social needs; 2.6.2.4.5.19.
-Housing, social service, legal needs; 78
+Housing, social service, legal needs; 8 0

-2.6.2.4.5.20 Potential to avoid institutional care (e.g. housing status, availability of an informal caregiver); 2.6.2.4.5.21 Interest in vocational rehabilitation, employment/supported employment, or volunteer work; and 2.6.2.4.5.22 2.
+2.6.2.4.5.20 Potential to avoid institutional care (e.g. housing status, availability of an informal caregiver); 2.6.2.4.5.21 .
+Interest in vocational rehabilitation, employment/supported employment, or volunteer work; and 2.6.2.4.5.22 2.
 Barriers to meeting goals or complying with the ICP.
 2.6.2.4.6.
 The Contractor shall notify PCPs of any new Enrollee who has not completed a CFNA re-assessment within the time period set forth above and whom the Contractor has been unable to contact.
-The Contactor shall encourage PCPs to conduct outreach to these Enrollees.
+The Contractor shall encourage PCPs to conduct outreach to these Enrollees.
 2.6.2.4.7.
-The CFNA, including reassessments, will be administered by a licensed clinician.
+The CFNA, including reassessments, will be administered by a qualified individual.
 2.6.2.4.8.
-CFNA Re-assessment: The Contractor will be required to ensure the completion of comprehensive re-assessments on an ongoing basis for Enrollees eligible for community-based LTSS and high-risk non-LTSS Enrollees using the timelines listed in
+CFNA Re-assessment: The Contractor will be required to ensure the completion of comprehensive re-assessments on an ongoing basis for Enrollees eligible for community-based LTSS and high-risk non-LTSS Enrollees using the timelines listed in Section 2.6.2.4.4.

-- required to ensure the completion of comprehensive re-assessments on an ongoing basis for Enrollees eligible for community-based LTSS and high-risk non-LTSS Enrollees using the timelines listed in Section 2.6.2.4.4.
 The comprehensive re-assessment will have the same content as the initial CFNA and must be fully updated at the time of re-assessment.
-The Contractor shall develop and submit to RI EOHHS a comprehensive re-assessment tool and scoring methodology, subject to RI EOHHS review and approval. - 2.6.2.4.8.1.
+The Contractor shall develop and submit to RI EOHHS a comprehensive re-assessment tool and

+2.6.2.4.8.1.
 Changes in the Enrollee's condition or needs that may warrant a comprehensive reassessment include, but may not be limited to: hospitalization; significant changes in medication; change in, or loss of, a caregiver; medical, psychosocial or behavioral health crisis; excessive emergency department utilization; other major changes in the Enrollee's psychosocial, medical, behavioral condition; or major changes in caregivers or housing.